DeathRiderAnt/nc-news-BE/README.md

 ## Acknowledgements

-This project was created as part of the Northcoders Digital Skills Bootcamp.
+This portfolio project was created as part of a Digital Skills Bootcamp in Software Development provided by [Northcoders](https://northcoders.com/)